reprohack/reprohack_site/README.md

 ```{bash}
 docker run -it -p 8000:8000 -v <folder-on-local-machiene>:/data reprohack
 ```
+Replace `<folder-on-your-machiene>` with the path to a folder which you will use to store persistent data for the application.
 ***

 Please note that the 'reprohack_site' project is released with a